reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-create-a-http-client-with-apache-http-client.md

 The library's flexibility and extensibility enable customization to specific requirements, while its supportive community ensures continuous development and maintenance.
 With a commitment to backward compatibility, seamless upgrades are facilitated, ensuring long-term applicability and ease of use.
 Overall, Apache HttpClient stands as a mature and reliable choice for Java developers handling HTTP interactions.

 ## Getting Familiar With Useful Terms of Apache HttpClient
 In the domain of Apache HttpClient, lot of terms are essential for comprehending the functionality of this robust tool.
-At its core lies the `CloseableHttpClient`, a vital component that manages connections to HTTP servers.
+At its core lies the HTTPClient.
+These fall into two categories - classic `HttpClient` and async `HttpAsyncClient`. `CloseableHttpClient` is an abstract class implementing `HttpClient` interface.
+The library provides `MinimalHttpClient` that extends it.
+It is a vital component that manages connections to HTTP servers.
 Think of it as the a communication manager, ensuring seamless and secure data exchanges between your application and web resources.

+`CloseableHttpClient` provides full control over resources and ensures proper closure of connections after use.
+It supports connection pooling and resource management, making it suitable for long-lived applications.

+`MinimalHttpClient` is a minimal implementation of `CloseableHttpClient`.
+This client is optimized for HTTP/ 1.1 message transport and does not support advanced HTTP protocol functionality such as request execution via a proxy, state management, authentication and request redirects.

+Now let's check the async client. `HttpAsyncClient` is an asynchronous HTTPClient in Apache HttpComponents, designed for non-blocking I/O operations, making it suitable for high-performance, scalable applications with a large number of concurrent requests.

+`CloseableHttpAsyncClient` is an abstract class.
+It implements `HttpAsyncClient`, providing a convenient way to manage the life cycle of the asynchronous HTTP client, allowing for graceful shutdown.

+`MinimalHttpAsyncClient` is minimal implementation of `CloseableHttpAsyncClient`.
+This client is optimized for HTTP/ 1.1 and HTTP/ 2 message transport and does not support advanced HTTP protocol functionality such as request execution via a proxy, state management, authentication and request redirects.

 As your application makes interactions with the remote resources on the internet, it encounters `HttpResponse`, a capsule of information that carries the outcome of each interaction.
 This response conveys the server's message, whether it signifies success, error, or redirection.